ilyaGotfryd/python-learn-marathon/README.md

 # Python Learn Marathon
 This is a repo for a Learn Python For Charity Event.

+**NOTE: Codez from the first session have been pushed to the repo and the video can be found [here](./session_one/README.md) until April 5th.
+We are working on pushing those materials to youtube and will make that link available here.**

 The event will be held on Twitch **Sun March 22, 2020 10:00 AM - 6:00 PM EST**.
 Depending on success will be continued on **Sun March 29, 2020**.
 This event is to rais money for Lucimia Foundation that is being held at our local school.